-Units and Learning Experiences, Summative Assessment, Criteria Assessed, Approximate timing/due date of summative assessment Unit 5 - What are social issues?
+Units and Learning Experiences, Summative Assessment, Criteria Assessed, Approximate timing/due date of summative assessment Semester 1 Term 1 Unit 5 - What are social issues?
 In this unit, students will explore the ways in which people communicate about youth-related social issues in the target culture and Australia.
-Students will: Talk about sport and other physical activities, talk about injuries and how they happened, discuss health and safety issues.
+Students will: Talk about sport and other physical activities as well as youth related social issues such as issues with technology.
 Life issues Talk about personal relationships, express feelings about people, give advice about personal problems.
-Health and fitness issues for young people in France.
-Life issues for young French people, the 14-25-year-old generation in France.
-Summative assessment, criteria assessed: Semester Collection of work Modes assessed: speaking, writing and reflecting Unit 6 - How big is the generation gap?
+Intercultural: Life issues for young French people, the 14-25-year-old generation in France.
+Summative assessment, criteria assessed: • Collection of work • Modes assessed: speaking, writing and reflecting Term 2 Unit 6 - How big is the generation gap?
 In this unit, students will explore of generation and generational difference in French speaking cultures and Australia.
 Students will: Talk about how things used to be in the past, talk about things you used to do, talk about primary school days.
-The French Press 2 Relate past events using the imperfect and perfect tenses, construct a written narrative using a range of tenses.
+The French Press Relate past events using the imperfect and perfect tenses, construct a written narrative using a range of tenses.
 Intercultural: Ways of living in the past compared with today, developments and changes in French Fashion.
 Fashion as a political statement.
 Newspaper reporting.
 The French press today short edition.
 Comics in French culture.
 Festivals in France celebrating reading.
-Summative assessment, criteria assessed: Collection of work Modes assessed: reading, listening, reflecting Unit 7 - What is environmental conservation?
+Summative assessment, criteria assessed: • Collection of work • Modes assessed: reading, listening, reflecting Semester 2 Term 3 Unit 7 - What is environmental conservation?
 In this unit, students explore language and cultural values relating to animal conservation in French-speaking cultures and Australia.
-Students will: က Express certainty and possibility.
+Students will: Express certainty and possibility.
 Express doubt and uncertainty.
 Talk about the state of the environment.
-Term Environmental issues in the world today.
+Intercultural: Environmental issues in the world today.
 Actions to remedy environmental problems.
-Summative assessment, criteria assessed: Collection of work Semester 2 Modes assessed: speaking, writing, reflecting Unit 8 -What is the best job in the world?
+Summative assessment, criteria assessed: • Collection of work • Modes assessed: speaking, writing, reflecting Term 4 Unit 8 -What is the best job in the world?
 In this unit, students understand how language and culture influence communicating within the world of employment.
 Students will: Express hopes and ambitions for the future.
 Express certainty and possibility about the future.
 Talk about the kind of work you would like to do.
-4 Intercultural: How early plans and ambitions may or may not change.
+Intercultural: How early plans and ambitions may or may not change.
 Possibilities for future life and work.
 The nature of employment in France in the past and in the present.
-Summative assessment, criteria assessed: Collection of work Modes assessed: reading, listening, reflecting
+Summative assessment, criteria assessed: • Collection of work • Modes assessed: reading, listening, reflecting